ibm-cloud-docs/databases-for-postgresql/howto-pgaudit.md

 * MISC
 * MISC_SET (this additional type is only supported in PostgreSQL 12 or greater)

-Further details of these event types and what they log are [documented here](https://github.com/pgaudit/pgaudit/blob/master/README.md#pgauditlog).
+Further details of these event types and what they log are [documented here](https://github.com/pgaudit/pgaudit/blob/master/README.md#pgauditlog){: .external}.

 ## Enabling pgAudit session logging